-Chile votes in presidential run-off as far-right candidate Kast takes lead
+Kast vs Jara: Chile votes in polarising presidential run-off

 Chileans gear up to cast their ballots in run-off election, with far-right candidate Jose Kast gaining ground in polls.

-Chileans are set to vote in a closely watched presidential election run-off on Sunday, with pre-poll surveys showing far-right opposition candidate Jose Antonio Kast leading over his centre-left rival, Jeannette Jara.
+Chileans are voting in a closely watched presidential election run-off on Sunday, after pre-poll surveys showed far-right opposition candidate Jose Antonio Kast leading over his centre-left rival, Jeannette Jara.

 Kast, who considers United States President Donald Trump a role model, has made crime and undocumented migration a centrepiece of his campaign.
 He has promised to launch mass deportations and initiate a sweeping law-and-order agenda as part of his rhetoric to “Make Chile Great Again”.